 Even if you are in the habit of following all the above advice, you may still fall victim to a failure to yield injury due to the negligence of another road user.
 If this happens, the seasoned Oklahoma City personal injury lawyers at Abel Law Firm have the experience and skill necessary to build a strong case for you, and we will work tirelessly to get justice for you.

-Contact us today for a free consultation, and we will give you a frank assessment of your legal options.
+Contact us today for a free consultation if you were involved in a bike share failure to yield accident.
+We will give you a frank assessment of your legal options.
 If you choose to retain our services, you won’t have to pay anything unless and until we have recovered money on your behalf.
 That is how confident we are in our ability to get you the compensation you deserve.
 Call us now at (405) 239-7046.